armele/mctradepost-retro/README.md

 ### Fix Implemented - In Testing
 Building: Station - Research to increase number of trades supported per station level.
 [Test]
-Station: Stats string corrections (connected track) [Test] Vacationers will still complain about needing stuff even when not on vacation.
-[Test] Update /mctp resort clearvacations to set citizens to START_WORKING [Test]
+Station: Stats string corrections (connected track) [Test] Vacationers will sometimes complain about needing stuff even when not on vacation.
+[Test]
 Station: Configuring imports should mark all stations as dirty (trigger export availability) [Test]
-Station: Export module view should update periodically while open.
-[Test]
 Station: After trade arrives, request pick-up by courier.
-[Test]
-Station: Only one stack per item per day is possible to import currently.
-This should be higher.
-[Test] Station Master not currently walking the track.
-[Test] Recycling Center: Causes lag spike with large warehouses.
-Refactor to eliminate recipe testing.
 [Test]

 ### Pending Resolution
 Ivy Block types not previewable in Domum.